 Many individuals and companies with legitimate legal claims do not pursue them because of the high cost and risks associated with litigation.
 By agreeing to assume the risk and paying all the costs, CFE is providing access to justice for parties with genuine claims.

 We carefully scrutinise the many cases that are brought to us and we only underwrite a very small percentage of them.
-Our thorough due diligence ensures that only cases that have substantial merit and with very good prospects of success are selected.
+Our thorough due diligence ensures that only cases that have substantial merit and good prospects of success are selected.
 This helps in ridding the courts of dubious claims, thereby saving court time and resources.

 By underwriting actions on behalf of the victims of corporate misconduct, we help raise standards of corporate behaviour.
 The level of cartel activity in Europe in recent years is scandalous, in spite of record fines being imposed by the European Commission and national regulatory bodies.
 It seems that fines on their own are insufficient to deter cartel behaviour.
 However, if cartelists are required to pay money back to their victims, it is likely the standards of corporate behaviour will improve.

-Advocate Changes to Law
+Changes to Law

 We regularly make submissions to relevant bodies such as the European Commission and the UK Civil Justice Council to facilitate access to justice for potential litigants who cannot get access on their own.
 We seek to ensure that the very positive role that litigation funders play in society is recognised and encouraged.
 We support law changes which reduce the incidence of corporate misconduct.